 The bumblebee will typically arrive in the spring in small groups, taking up home in a small nest until the end of the summer.
-You’re usually perfectly safe to leave the nest to die out on its own, only seeking professional help if its location is causing a high risk of being stung.
+You’re usually safe to leave the nest to die out on its own, only seeking professional help if its location is causing a high risk of you being stung.

-Bees have an extremely important role to play in our ecosystem, so treatment which will involve harming bees should be considered only if all other options are exhausted.
+Bees have an extremely important role to play in our ecosystem, so treatment which will involve harming bees should only be considered if all other options are exhausted.

 How to deal with moths

 There are few things more infuriating than pulling out your favourite jumper only to find it riddled with holes caused by clothes moths.
 Moth larvae love to munch on wool and other natural fibres, including carpets, so you’ll need to vacuum regularly.